Author: Dr Ben Tallon, Dermatologist/Dermatopathologist, Tauranga, New Zealand, 2011.

 This distinctive tumour is an adnexal tumour argued to arise from the apocrine or eccrine secretory coil or coiled duct.

-Cylindroma: In this tumour the low power view shows discrete polygonal tumour islands.
-There is frequently a more prominent population of S100 positive dendritic cells while in Eccrine Spiradenoma there is a minor lymphocytic infiltrate present,.
+Cylindroma — in this tumour the low power view shows discrete polygonal tumour islands.
+There is frequently a more prominent population of S100 positive dendritic cells while in eccrine spiradenoma there is a lymphocytic infiltrate.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.